How to Get a Free Domain Name7 Different Ways to Get a Domain Name for Your Blog in 2024

 A few website builders that include a free domain name with the purchase of one of their premium plans include:

 Website builders certainly have their benefits—they’re easy to use, everything’s included, and no coding experience is needed.
-Many bloggers choose Wix or WordPress.com so they don’t have to take care of any of the backend work.
+Many bloggers choose Wix or WordPress.com, so they don’t have to take care of any of the backend work.

-WordPress.com is a hosting service that uses the WordPress software to create a blog or website.
+WordPress.com is a hosting service that uses WordPress software to create a blog or website.
 WordPress.org is a free CMS that powers blogs and websites.
 You can learn more about it on my guide What is WordPress?.

-With thousands of themes and plugins available, you can make your blog exactly what you want without being held back by a third party application.
+With thousands of themes and plugins available, you can make your blog exactly what you want without being held back by a third-party application.

 (Not Recommended) Get a Free Subdomain